 There may be a cough and sputum (mucus) from inhalation of coal dust, but this

 may be more a matter of dust-induced bronchitis.
-As CWP progresses and becomes
+As CWP progresses and is complicated by

 PMF, a cough and shortness of breath develop, along with sputum and moderate to